codehaus/groovy-native-launcher/README.txt

 For maximum portability, the source is written in ANSI-C using POSIX functions.
 Anything that can be done using these is done so without using external libraries / extensions.

-E.g. alloca function has not been used for memory handling as it is (unfortunately) not in POSIX standard and memory handling can be done using malloc and friends (albeit on the heap, not on the stack).

 Also, C99 features (although cool and useful) have not been used as they are not supported by ms cl compiler (visual c++).